 - Cruelty Censer — Enemies that are feared ( Psychic Scream), horrified, stunned ( Psychic Horror or Mind Bomb), or dazed take 35% increased damage.
-This power gives you a fantastic combo where you put your DoTs on as many targets as possible and them fear them to finish them off.
+This power gives you a fantastic combo where you put your DoTs on as many targets as possible and then fear them to finish them off.

-- Fae-bliss Lantern — Night Fae only ability that causes Fae Guardians to also increase damage and healing by 30%.
+- Fae-bliss Lantern — Night Fae-only ability that causes Fae Guardians to also increase damage and healing by 30%.

-- Maldo's Soul Exploder — Necrolord only ability that gives you a 20% chance to trigger an Unholy Nova after killing an enemy.
+- Maldo's Soul Exploder — Necrolord-only ability that gives you a 20% chance to trigger an Unholy Nova after killing an enemy.
 Particularly useful for packs that have staggered health mobs.

 - Generic Stat powers — Haste or generic Intellect powers.